 I’m sure I’ve missed some key points here, so please feel free to add any further suggestions below!
 What would you recommend that’s free or cheap to do in New York City on a budget?

-And please share this post plentifully!
-The images below are formatted for Pinterest.
+Please share this post plentifully!
+The image below is formatted for Pinterest.